 Taxco, also known as “La Ciudad de Plata” (in Spanish means “The Silver City”).
 The city of Taxco was founded in the 16th century by Spanish conquerors who were searching for precious minerals.

-The city soon became an important center for silver production, and its silver mines attracted a large number of artisans, who created exquisite silver pieces that are still renowned today.
+This small colonial city soon became an important center for silver production, and its silver mines attracted a large number of artisans, who created exquisite silver pieces that are still renowned today.

-The architecture of Taxco
+Architectural marvels of Taxco

 Taxco’s colonial architecture is one of its main attractions.
 The city has preserved its colonial charm and boasts many examples of Baroque and Spanish colonial architecture, such as the Santa Prisca Church and the Templo de San Sebastian.